Launde Abbey, Leicestershire, England

 The University of Leicester Archaeological Services has carried out (2007) an archaeological evaluation of the ha-ha, to inform restoration plans.
 This revealed that the western range of the priory lay further to the west than had originally been thought ? approximately on the line of the ha-ha.
 The ha-ha ditch was found to be relatively shallow and not as silted as had been expected.

-Designation status: English Heritage Listed Building Designation Grade II Designation Reference 190573
+Designation status: The National Heritage List for England: Listed Building Designation Grade II Designation Reference 190573

 Fine mature trees in garden to rear of house include Sequoia gigantea (wellingtonia), Cedrus libani (cedar of Lebanon), Fagus sylvatica purpurea (copper beech).